cmiller-veced/pyapix/task/jdiff.md

 ### Benefits

-- we can use it to gennerate the client
+- we can use it to generate the client
 - facilitates communication
     - easy to show the OpenAPI publisher
         - as a bug fix